RTEP-zero-to-one/FacialDecoration/README.md

 ## Contacts

-This project is being completed by a team of Mac Computer System Engineering students at the University of Glasgow:
+This project is being completed by a team of Msc Computer System Engineering students at the University of Glasgow:

 * [Tianze Zhang]()
 * [Xunan Wang]()